 The partitioning function AlphaPart() requires a data frame holding pedigree with animal/sire/dam or animal/sire/maternal-grandsire, a time-ordering variable such as year of birth, partition variable (path), and breeding values.
-Following the method described in García-Cortés et al. [3], we recurse the pedigree from the oldest to the youngest individual, for each individual calculate parent average and Mendelian sampling terms for any number of traits and assign terms to paths.
+Following the method described in García-Cortés et al. [3], the function recurses the pedigree from the oldest to the youngest individual, for each individual calculate parent average and Mendelian sampling terms for any number of traits and assign terms to paths (i.e. groups generating Mendelian sampling term).
 We partition multiple traits by specifying a vector of variables, say colBV = c(“bv1”, “bv2”).
-The multiple trait option can also serve to partition samples from a posterior distribution to quantify uncertainty [2, 8].
+The multiple trait option can also serve to partition samples from a posterior distribution of breeding values to quantify uncertainty [2, 8].
 To speed-up calculations we use C++ and trait-vectorised partitioning.
-The function can also directly partition and summarize path contributions “on-the-fly”, which is a useful computational speed-up for huge pedigrees.
-The output object of the function is either AlphaPart or summaryAlphaPart class.
+The function can also simultaneously partition and summarize path contributions by a grouping variable, which is a useful computational speed-up for huge pedigrees.
+Alternatively, we subsequently use summary() function to summarize the partitions.
+The output object of the AlphaPart() function is either AlphaPart or summaryAlphaPart class.

 We use the generic summary.AlphaPart() function to summarize an AlphaPart object by a grouping variable, say generation (gen):